Erlemar/dswok/General ML/AB Tests.md

 ### Sequential testing

 mSPRT, group-sequential designs, and confidence sequences allow continuous monitoring without alpha inflation.
-These are useful when waiting for the fixed horizon is expensive or risky.
+These are useful when waiting for a fixed horizon is expensive or risky.
 When the upper bound of the confidence interval after a partial sample is already below the MDE, continuing wastes the slot.

 ### Switchback experiments

 Alternate treatment and control over time on the entire population.
 Standard in marketplaces (pricing, dispatch, matching) where user-level randomization violates SUTVA.
-Block length must exceed the time for treatment effects to stabilize; otherwise carryover between blocks contaminates the estimate.
+Block length must exceed the time for treatment effects to stabilize; otherwise, carryover between blocks contaminates the estimate.
 A washout period (discarding the first several minutes of data at the start of each block) removes the carryover residue.

 ![[switchback_timeline.svg]]